VISIT OUR ART STORE ▶

 Add Color and Shape

-In this technique, it's easier to add more color later than to try to lighten it once it's dark.
+It’s easier to build up color later than to lighten an area once it becomes too dark.

 Add colors and shape